-Purchase the appropriate insurance
+Purchase the appropriate homeowners insurance

 Where you’ll experience natural disasters

-According to the Federal Emergency Management Agency (FEMA), floods are the main source of natural disasters in the country.
-The problem is, only about 13% of homeowners have a Flood insurance policy.
+According to the Federal Emergency Management Agency (FEMA), floods are the primary source of natural disasters in the country.
+The problem is, only about 13% of homeowners have a flood insurance policy.
 And, nearly 20% of flood insurance claims come from low to moderate risk areas.
 It’s always in your best interest to call your county planning department to find out if your home is located in a flash-flood-prone area and to discuss options with your insurance agent.

 - (DAIP) Disaster assistance